oconnor0/BeaconRoad/CoreRules.md

             - *This ability lets you contend with higher-Tier enemies on equal footing.
 When you're cracking a safe, picking a lock, or sneaking past elite guards, your effect level is never reduced due to superior Tier or quality level of your opposition.*
             - *Are you a renowned safe cracker?
 Do people tell stories of how you slipped under the noses of two Chief Inspectors, or are your exceptional talents yet to be discovered?*
     - **Subterfuge.**
-        - You may expend **special armor** to resist a consequence from suspicion or persuasion, or to **push yourself** for subterfuge.
+        - You may expend one Stress to resist a consequence from suspicion or persuasion.
+Gain Advantage on subterfuge.
-            - *When you use this ability, tick one of your special armor boxes on your playbook sheet.
-If you "resist a consequence" of the appropriate type, you avoid it completely.
-If you use this ability to push yourself, you get one of the benefits (advantage, +1 effect, etc.) but you don't take 1 stress.
-Your special armor is restored at the beginning of downtime.*

 ## Human